The Board of Directors provides strategic advice and includes Australian business and policy leaders.

 Mark holds a Bachelor of Social Work from the University of New South Wales, a Graduate Diploma in Media Studies from Edith Cowan University, is a Graduate of the Australian Institute of Company Directors and has over twenty-five years’ experience across a range of human services including service delivery to families and children, community development, public policy and services to offenders.

-Mark describes himself as a committed collaborator striving to find new solutions to old problems
+Mark describes himself as a committed collaborator striving to find new solutions to old problems.

 Luke Hutcheson

-Policy Officer | Climate Change Division, Department of Water and Environmental Regulation
+Senior Policy Officer | Climate Change, Department of Water and Environmental Regulation

 Luke Hutcheson is a climate change policymaker and a dedicated advocate for young people.